By Frank Rotering | August 23, 2019

 First, why would progressives adopt the mainstream's assertions when they presumably understand that this same mainstream is an ecocidal force?
 The answer is that progressivism is inherently a reform movement - that is, it seeks to improve rather than transcend the prevailing social order.
 It therefore accepts the environmental guidance of those who dominate this order.
 Despite occasional bursts of anti-capitalist rhetoric, progressives have made their peace with the current system.
 They therefore avoid the revolutionary change that is now an existential necessity.
 Briefly stated, the movement lacks analytical and strategic independence.
 Instead it succumbs to the fatal deceptions of society's growth-obsessed leaders.

 The second question is how progressivism's submissive posture impacts solutions to the GHG crisis.
 This is best answered by relating the movement to the IPCC.
-As explained in this series of posts, the IPCC is a political honeypot.
+As explained in the IPCC Critique series of posts found here, the IPCC is a political honeypot.
 It attracts the environmentally concerned by acknowledging the GHG problems, but then steers them away from any solutions that could undermine capitalism or growth.
 Progressive environmentalists play the same bait-and-switch role: they beguile the concerned with brave words of resistance and change, but then direct them to the conventional, unworkable approaches.
 Thus, like the IPCC, they neutralize precisely those who are most concerned about the crisis and who could therefore generate the greatest pressure to implement the rational response.